 - Mandatory warning images covering 75% of the front and the back of cigarette packets.

 - A ban on marketing flavours in cigarettes, including ‘roll your own’ and smokeless tobacco products.

-- A maintained ban on the smokeless tobacco product, snus.
+- A maintained ban on the anabolic effects of testosterone enanthate smokeless tobacco product, snus.